Trump administration uses taxpayer dollars to blame Democrats for government shutdown

 "It basically read like a campaign email," the staffer said.

-The Departments of Labor, Housing and Urban Development, Commerce and Treasury, the Centers for Disease Control and Prevention, the Social Security Administration, the General Services Administration and the Office of Personnel Management did not respond to requests for comment.
+The Departments of Labor, Housing and Urban Development, Commerce, Justice, Agriculture and Treasury, the Centers for Disease Control and Prevention, the Social Security Administration, the National Oceanic and Atmospheric Administration, the General Services Administration and the Office of Personnel Management did not respond to requests for comment.
+The Securities and Exchange Commission declined to comment.

 Federal employees are on edge amid this week's funding negotiation, as the White House has threatened to fire some federal workers during a shutdown rather than temporarily furloughing workers as is usually done.